Fundamental theorems for semi log canonical pairs: Preliminaries

 \section{Preliminaries}

 In this section, we collect some basic definitions and results.
 First, let us recall the definition of {\em{conductors}}.

-\begin{defn}[Conductor] Let $X$ be an equi-dimensional variety which satisfies Serre's $S_2$ condition and is normal crossing in codimension one and let $\nu:X^\nu\to X$ be the normalization.
+\begin{defn}[Conductor] Let $X$ be an equidimensional variety which satisfies Serre's $S_2$ condition and is normal crossing in codimension one and let $\nu:X^\nu\to X$ be the normalization.
 Then the {\em{conductor ideal}} of $X$ is defined by

 The {\em{conductor}} $\mathcal C_X$ of $X$ is the subscheme defined by $\cond_X$.
 Since $X$ satisfies Serre's $S_2$ condition and $X$ is normal crossing in codimension one, $\mathcal C_X$ is a reduced closed subscheme of pure codimension one in $X$. \end{defn}